Performance Max campaigns frustrate many Google Ads marketers for being a black box.

 3. Raise Budgets

-If your PMax campaign hits the target and spend the full daily budget, you can raise the budget.
-Do it gradually, no more than 20% raises at a time.
+If your PMax campaign hits the target and is limited by buget, you can raise the budget gradually, no more than 20% raises at a time.
 This will prevent your campaign from re-entering the learning phase.

 If your campaign is too far from its target ROAS or target CPA, increasing the budget will probably have little effect, if any.